md-siam/Hackintosh-Legion-Y730_Y740/README.md

 - Here I will explain the process of making a bootable USB drive.
 So be patience:
   - Size of the USB drive can be 8GB or more.
   - Install any macOS operating system(Sierra or later) into a [VirtualBox](https://www.youtube.com/watch?v=qdR3T2jKucE).
-  - You can download the macOS_Mojave.dmg file from [geekrar.com](https://www.geekrar.com/download-macos-mojave-dmg-file-direct-links/), then open it through VirtualBox and copy "macOS Mojave Installer" into the "Applications" section of macOS.
+  - You can download the macOS_Mojave(18G95).dmg file from [torrentmac.net](https://www.torrentmac.net/macos-mojave-10-14-6-18g95/), then open it through VirtualBox and copy "macOS Mojave Installer" into the "Applications" section of macOS.
   - Use USB 2.0 pen drive, to avoid error like: 🚫  sign with [dark background](https://github.com/md-siam/Hackintosh-Legion-Y730_Y740/blob/master/images/USB_Disconnected.jpg)
   - Turn on "Terminal" and copy & paste the command below:
   - ```sudo /Applications/Install\ macOS\ Mojave.app/Contents/Resources/createinstallmedia --volume /Volumes/MyVolume```